Closing down your practice

 The importance of closing your practice properly

-- an intervention by us (for example, if you abandon your practice).
+Ultimately, if clients' interests are at risk, we might have to intervene (for example, if you are insolvent, abandon your practice or do not secure client files).
 We would seek to recoup the cost of doing so from you.
 These costs are generally quite high.

 Who to inform